-We then applied this evidence in the subsequent development of the decision aid.
-The online DA (termed My Self-Help Tool) was built using two pieces of proprietary software, Annalisa© [21] and Elicia© [22].
-Annalisa is a multi-criteria decision aid with a single screen interface that allows the user to create and explore decision-making scenarios.
+We then applied this evidence in the subsequent development of the DA.
+The online DA (termed My Self-Help Tool) was built using two pieces of proprietary software, Annalisa©22 and Elicia©.23 Annalisa is a multicriteria DA with a single screen interface that allows the user to create and explore decision-making scenarios.
 Elicia is a general purpose web-based questionnaire builder.
 Annalisa is embedded within Elicia, which allows the decision-making process to be customised and personalised according to questionnaire responses.
-Annalisa uses a direct weighting method, which is simpler and less time-consuming to use than other multi-criteria methods, such as the analytic hierarchy process [23].
-My Self-Help Tool is designed for young people to be used by themselves, to find out about different help-seeking options for self-harm (such as family, GP or telephone helpline).
+Annalisa uses a direct weighting method, which is simpler and less time-consuming to use than other multicriteria methods, such as the analytic hierarchy process.24 My Self-Help Tool is designed for young people to be used by themselves, to find out about different help-seeking options for self-harm (such as family, General Practitioner (GP) and telephone helpline).
 These options were identified from the help-seeking literature and findings from qualitative interviews involving young people and service providers.
-In addition to the sources of support, users are asked to identify help-seeking attributes that are important to them, ranging from confidentiality to other concerns (such as not wanting to be seen as attention seeking) (Figure 1).
-They are then required to indicate the degree of importance they attach to each attribute they have identified according to the help-seeking options they have chosen e.g. weighting how important maintenance of confidentiality is to them.
-Weights are assigned through simple manipulation of a cursor on a single graphic screen that presents all the elements of a decision (Figure 2); whilst participants visually assign weights, this is converted from 0 (not at all important) to 1 (extremely important) within the computer programme.
+In addition to the sources of support, users are asked to identify helpseeking attributes that are important to them, ranging from confidentiality to other concerns (such as not wanting to be seen as attention seeking) (figure 1).
+They are then required to indicate the degree of importance they attach to each attribute they have identified according to the help-seeking options they have chosen, for example, weighting how important maintenance of confidentiality is to them.
+Weights are assigned through simple manipulation of a cursor on a single graphic screen that presents all the elements of a decision (figure 2); while participants visually assign weights, this is converted from 0 (not at all important) to 1 (extremely important) within the computer programme.
 As we are interested in the relative weights placed on attributes, these are normalised so that the total sum of weights equals 1 (or 100%).
-Once they have made their selections, a personalised rating and ranking of the help-seeking options are presented to them, based on the information they have submitted [24].
-This is calculated in the underlying decision analysis $[w1+w2+w3....] \times [p1+p2+p3.....] = SCORE)$; the highlighted bar is the suggested option based on the individual user response (Figure 3).
+Once they have made their selections, a personalised rating and ranking of the helpseeking options are presented to them, based on the information they have submitted.25 This is calculated in the underlying decision analysis [w1+w2+w3L]×[p1+p2 +p3L]=SCORE); the highlighted bar is the suggested option based on the individual user response (figure 3).
 Information on how to access help-seeking options is also provided.
 'My Self-Help Tool' was constructed in consultation with a group of young people (n=6), ex-service users (n=2), young people currently accessing mental health services (n=5) and health professionals (n=5).
 These key stakeholder groups were asked to identify any missing additional support options and criteria that they considered important to help-seeking (attributes).
 We also obtained the stakeholders' advice on the wording used within the DA.